|

 • Lemon Juice – Fresh-squeezed is best!
 Don’t use bottled or reconstituted lemon juice for this recipe.

-• Optional Garnishes – You can serve your lemon posset plain, or garnish as desired.
-Fresh herbs (basil, mint, lemon thyme), edible flowers, berries, or thinly sliced lemons all make lovely garnishes for this quintessential summer dessert.
+• Optional Garnishes – Serve lemon posset plain, or garnish with fresh herbs (basil, mint, lemon thyme), edible flowers, berries, candied lemon peel, or thinly sliced lemons.
 Or, add a dollop of whipped cream, or coconut whipped cream.

 Dishes of lemon posset dessert arranged on a white surface, with lemon slices and a yellow towel